wp-plugins/site-creation-wizard/readme.txt

 * This is the first version.

 == Upgrade Notice ==

+= 2.1 =
+Fixes a problem that prevented the user registration form from working.
+Some minor UI tweaks.

 = 2.0 =
 Better User interface and fixed bug with link to signup form (I hope) for sub-directory installs.